Eating Disorders – Diagnosis, Symptoms, and Treatment

 - Distorted body weight and shape perception

-The clinical features of bulimia nervosa usually include:
+The clinical features of bulimia nervosa are harder to detect and more easily concealed even when severe, they usually include:

 - Binge eating

 - Excessive worrying about body weight & shape

 In severe cases of bulimia nervosa damage to the teeth and esophagus can occur if vomiting is used to purge food from the body.
 This damage is difficult to detect unless severe and can lead to extensive cavities, loss of teeth, cancer of the throat, and lifelong acid reflux.
 Other methods of purging such as excessive exercise can lead to early onset arthritis or damage to the muscles.
 And the use of laxatives and diuretics for purging can result in electrolyte imbalances that may cause issues with the nervous system and heart.

 Binge eating and behaviors to prevent weight gain usually occur at least once a week.
 Binge eating is characterized by eating a much larger quantity of food than most people would eat over a certain time period.
 Patients usually feel like they have no control over their eating habits.

 Patients often use various strategies to prevent weight gain such as self-induced vomiting, excessive exercise, fasting, and misuse of laxatives and diuretics.
 The typical sequence of behaviors in bulimia nervosa is caloric restriction, binging, then self-induced vomiting and/or the use of laxatives.

 Eating disorders are diagnosed based on criteria set by the Diagnostic and Statistical Manual of Mental Disorders V; a book that acts as the gold-standard for psychiatric diagnoses.
 Bulimia nervosa is diagnosed in patients with repeated occurrences of both binge eating and inappropriate compensatory behavior to prevent weight gain.
 This must occur at least 1 day per week for 3 months.